HHS Extension Cultural Immersion Trip

 I plan to open my mind and view this part of the world through a very different lens.
 A lens not of a tourist, but of someone who hopes to bring back ideas and experiences of meeting different people, eating different foods, and experiencing a different culture, all to help our family, friends, and our community when we return. Καλό ταξίδι!
 (Kaló taksídi! – Bon Voyage!)

-– Christina Bautista, Operations Specialist – HHS Extension Administration Office
+– Christina Swathwood, Operations Specialist – HHS Extension Administration Office